Existing Reef protection regulations

 This Great Barrier Reef catchments map (PDF, 1.5MB) shows the areas that the regulations relate to.

-The regulations require all cane farmers in the Wet Tropics, Burdekin and Mackay-Whitsundays to:
+The current regulations require all cane farmers in the Wet Tropics, Burdekin and Mackay-Whitsundays to:

 - Undertake soil tests within one year of planting in accordance with the Method for soil sampling and analysis for sugarcane properties (PDF, 1.4MB) regulated under the EP Act.